MERCorg/merc/crates/lts/README.md

 ### Current

+Made the AUT format compliant with the original specification.
+In particular, the internal action is now represented by `i` instead of `tau`.

 Introduce a proper `MultiAction` type to represent multi-actions as they are present in mCRL2.
 A multi-action is a multi-set of action labels that are executed simultaneously, i.e., an action `a|b` is a multi-action consisting of